cosmos/sdk-tutorials/tutorials/1-tech-terms/index.md

 In this section, you will take a look at the following terms:

-* The Interchain and Interchain Stack
+* The Interchain, and the Interchain Stack
 * LCD
 * RPC
 * Protobuf - Protocol Buffers